-The Omicron Reset
+Omicron Is Forcing Us to Rethink Mild COVID

-America’s staggering number of mild COVID infections among the vaccinated is forcing the country’s pandemic mindset to change.
+The staggering number of infections among the vaccinated is changing Americans’ pandemic mindset.

 When Delta swept across the United States last year, the extremely transmissible and deadlier variant threw us into pandemic limbo.
 The virus remained a danger mostly to unvaccinated people, but they largely wanted to move on.
 Vaccinated people also largely wanted to move on.
 The virus did not want to move on.
 So we got stuck in a deadly rut, and more Americans died of COVID-19 in 2021 than in 2020.
 Now Omicron is sweeping across state after state—even highly vaccinated ones—and new cases are shooting up and up.
 The virus is still deadliest to the unvaccinated, but the sheer number of mostly mild infections in the vaccinated is shocking us out of that post-Delta stasis.
 To deal with this extremely transmissible but now milder variant, we are in the middle of a COVID reset.